lRomul/argus/docs/source/quickstart.rst

         }

 Create a model instance.
-Parameters for nn_module is a tuple where the first element is a name, second is arguments.
+Parameters for nn_module is a tuple where the first element is a name, second is init arguments.
 PyTorch losses and optimizers can be selected by a string with a class name.

 .. code-block:: python